 Russian strikes damaged critical infrastructure in Sumy Oblast and Pavlohrad, leaving thousands without power; overnight strike was largest against Pavlohrad since February 2022

-Ukrainian servicemen of the 59th Brigade's mobile air defense unit scan the sky from a military truck equipped with a Soviet-made ZU-23 twin anti-aircraft autocannon during a Russian air attack near Pavlohrad
+Ukrainian servicemen from the 59th Brigade mobile air defense unit fired a Soviet-made ZU-23 anti-aircraft autocannon toward a Russian drone.

 Share This Event